Associate of Applied Science in Diagnostic Medical Sonography

 Five Year Program Admission & Completion

-For the academic year of 2023-24, Fifteen students were admitted.
-Fifteen students graduated (100%), twelve of fifteen graduates passed ARDMS Registry Examination (80%) and thirteen of fifteen graduates are employed as of Summer of 2024 (87%).
+For the academic year of 2023-24, fifteen students were admitted.
+Fifteen students graduated (100%), twelve of fifteen graduates passed the ARDMS Registry Examination (80%), and thirteen of fifteen graduates are employed as of Summer 2024 (87%).

-For the academic year of 2022-23, Fifteen students were admitted.
-Fifteen students graduated (100%), ten of fifteen graduates passed ARDMS Registry Examination (67%) and fourteen of fifteen graduates are employed as of Fall 2023 (93%).
+For the academic year of 2022-23, fifteen students were admitted.
+Fifteen students graduated (100%), ten of fifteen graduates passed the ARDMS Registry Examination (67%), and fourteen of fifteen graduates are employed as of Fall 2023 (93%).

 For the academic year of 2021-22, fifteen students were admitted.
-Fifteen students graduated (100%), thirteen of fifteen graduates passed ARDMS registry examination (87%) and twelve of fifteen graduates are employed as of Fall 2022 (70%).
+Fifteen students graduated (100%), thirteen of fifteen graduates passed the ARDMS Registry Examination (87%), and twelve of fifteen graduates are employed as of Fall 2022 (70%).

-For the academic year of 2020-21, Eleven students were admitted.
-Ten students graduated (91%), eight of ten graduates passed ARDMS Registry Examination (80%) and nine of ten graduates are employed as of Fall 2022 (90%).
+For the academic year of 2020-21, eleven students were admitted.
+Ten students graduated (91%), eight of ten graduates passed the ARDMS Registry Examination (80%), and nine of ten graduates are employed as of Fall 2022 (90%).

 For the academic year of 2019-20, ten students were admitted.
-Ten students graduated (100%), eight of ten graduates passed ARDMS registry examination (80%) and seven of ten graduates are employed as of Fall 2021 (70%).
+Ten students graduated (100%), eight of ten graduates passed the ARDMS Registry Examination (80%), and seven of ten graduates are employed as of Fall 2021 (70%).

 For the academic year of 2018-19, ten students were admitted.
-Ten students graduated (100%), nine of ten graduates passed ARDMS registry examination (90%) and nine of ten graduates are employed as of Spring 2020 (90%).
+Ten students graduated (100%), nine of ten graduates passed the ARDMS Registry Examination (90%), and nine of ten graduates are employed as of Spring 2020 (90%).

 For the academic year of 2017-18, ten students were admitted.
-Ten students graduated (100%), nine of ten graduates passed ARDMS registry examination (90%) and eight of ten graduates are employed as of Fall 2018 (80%).
+Ten students graduated (100%), nine of ten graduates passed the ARDMS Registry Examination (90%), and eight of ten graduates are employed as of Fall 2018 (80%).

 The DMS program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
-For information about CAAHEP accreditation, please visit the CAAHEP website at www.caahep.org or contact them at 9355 113th Street N. #7709, Seminole, FL 33775-7709 or 727-210-2350.
+For more information about CAAHEP accreditation, please visit www.caahep.org or contact them at 9355 113th Street N. #7709 in Seminole, FL 33775-7709 or call 727-210-2350.